MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/isv-install-failure-analytics.md

 ### Failure by package version

-The line chart shown below illustrates the number of app installation failures occurred by package version.
+The bar chart shown below illustrates the number of app installation failures occurred by package version.
 When hovering over the graph, the following information is shown:

 1. Package Version
 1. Error Category